cdinger/scenic-oracle_adapter/README.md

 ## Code of Conduct

-Everyone interacting in the Scenic::OracleAdapter project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cdinger/scenic-oracle_adapter/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the scenic-oracle_adapter project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cdinger/scenic-oracle_adapter/blob/master/CODE_OF_CONDUCT.md).